pyOpenSci/software-peer-review/authoring/tools-for-developers.md

 ## Git pre-commit hook

-Git pre-commit hook is an useful tool that checks your code automatically when you run a `git commit` and, if it fails, the `git commit` is canceled.
+Git pre-commit hook is a useful tool that checks your code automatically when you run a `git commit` and, if it fails, the `git commit` is canceled.
 This is often used to make sure that the changes to your code match a particular style, or that there are no code linting errors.